We’re not going out on a limb when we say hardwood floors are one of the most popular, value-adding features in your home. Homebuyers love ‘em.

-There are a lot of finishes out there.
+There are a lot of hardwood floor finishes out there.
 Use our at-a-glance guide below to choose the one that’s right for your home.
 We also help you decide if you want to refinish floors yourself.

 |Easy to apply||Not as durable as poly finishes|

 |Mild odor||Must be completely removed before applying a polyurethane finish|

 Wax is the time-tested, old-fashioned way to refinish wood floors and was routinely used before polyurethanes became available in the 1970s.
 Both paste and liquid versions are making a comeback with homeowners who want a mellow, low-sheen look, and with those who prefer to use natural products with low VOCs and toxicity.

 It’s applied by hand working small areas at a time, which makes it DIY-friendly (but labor-intensive).
 It’s also easy to touch up a wax finish, so ongoing maintenance is simple.

 If you don’t want to darken your wood (which wax tends to do), first apply a base coat of shellac or sanding sealer that penetrates and seals the wood.
 Two to three coats of wax are recommended.

 Especially good for: antique flooring in historic homes

 Cost: $10 to $25 per 1 pound covers 400 to 500 square feet